Do Quaternary Sediments Register Paleoseismicity or Neotectonic Rejuvenation of Ancient Faults Beneath Lake Ontario?

 Geological Society of America

 Lewis, C.F.
 M.; Blasco, S M.; Forsyth, D A.; Mayer, Larry A.; Dijkstra, Semme J.; Jacobi, R D.; Todd, Brian J.; Parrott, D R.; and Coakley, J. P., "Do Quaternary Sediments Register Paleoseismicity or Neotectonic Rejuvenation of Ancient Faults Beneath Lake Ontario?"
 (2003).
-Center for Coastal and Ocean Mapping.
+Geological Society of America (GSA).
 288.